vincentchoqueuse/datascience_cheatsheet/docs/python/data_science/seaborn.md

 # Seaborn

+Seaborn is a Python data visualization library based on Matplotlib, that provides a high-level interface for creating informative and attractive statistical graphics.
+Seaborn makes it easy to create complex visualizations with concise and intuitive syntax, and provides a wide variety of built-in color palettes and plotting functions for common statistical plot types, such as scatter plots, line plots, bar plots, and heatmaps.

+In addition, Seaborn includes specialized visualization functions for statistical analysis such as regression plots, distribution plots, and categorical plots.
+These functions enable users to easily visualize relationships and patterns in data, and to perform exploratory data analysis.
+Seaborn is built on top of Matplotlib, and can be used in conjunction with it to create custom visualizations that are not available in Seaborn.

 * [Documentation](https://seaborn.pydata.org)

-Seaborn is a visualization library based on Matplotlib that provides a high-level interface for drawing attractive statistical graphics.

 ## Import Library